KennyWho/hapi-api-doc-cn/API.md

           otherwise this field is ignored.
 If `rule` is `'allow-from'` but `source` is unset, the rule will be automatically changed to `'sameorigin'`.

-- `xss` - boolean that controls the 'X-XSS-PROTECTION' header for Internet Explorer.
-Defaults to `true` which sets the header to equal `'1; mode=block'`.
+- `xss` - boolean that controls the 'X-XSS-PROTECTION' header for Internet Explorer. 默认为 `true` which sets the header to equal `'1; mode=block'`.
     - Note: this setting can create a security vulnerability in versions of Internet Exploere below 8, as well as unpatched versions of IE8.
 See [here](https://hackademix.net/2009/11/21/ies-xss-filter-creates-xss-vulnerabilities/)